-Here you allow the user to view or read a certain amount of the content, and gate the rest with a lead-gen form.
+Here you allow the user to view or read a certain amount of the content, and gate the rest with a lead-generation form.

-When you choose your lead-gen tactic, remember that you don’t need to ask for as much information on the opt-in form as with static content (e-books & white papers).
-The quiz provides you with valuable insight into the buyer’s mind and with the right mix of questions and lead-gen tactics you will start feeding the sales funnel with a steady flow of new, qualified leads.
+When you choose your lead-generation tactic, remember that you don’t need to ask for as much information on the opt-in form as with static content (e-books & white papers).
+The quiz provides you with valuable insight into the buyer’s mind and with the right mix of questions and lead-generation tactics you will start feeding the sales funnel with a steady flow of new, qualified leads.

 We’re entering a new era of marketing where customers expect more.
 Every customer is different, and we need to meet their specific needs.
-According to Forrester Research, over 78% of consumers will only engage offers if they are personalised based on their previous engagements with the brand.
+According to HubSpot, “80% of consumers are more likely to make a purchase when brands offer personalized experiences.”

-With all the personal information about your prospect (that you have gathered through the quiz), it is a lot easier to personalise your marketing and lead nurturing in the future.
-Personalising also provides more value to your customer, who now receives information about something he really needs or appreciates.
+With all the personal information about your prospect (that you have gathered through lead quizzes), it is a lot easier to personalize your marketing and lead nurturing in the future.
+Personalizing also provides more value to your customer, who now receives information about something he really needs or appreciates.

-Your goal should be to send fewer and more personalised e-mails.
+Your goal should be to send fewer and more personalized e-mails.

 The richer and more detailed the information you have on your prospects, the higher the value is for you and your sales team.

-Despite the increased consumer demand for more personalised content, a new Retail Dive Survey reveals that less than 50% of US. buyers don’t want to exchange personal data for discounts or other benefits.
-That’s three out of five people unwilling to share their personal data (birthday, income, car, ownership, product likes/dislikes, etc.).
+There is an increased consumer demand for more personalized content.
+Retail Dive Survey reveals that less than 50% of the US buyers don’t want to exchange personal data for discounts and other benefits.
+That’s three out of five people unwilling to share their personal data (birthday, income, car and ownership or product likes/dislikes, etc.).

 This puts companies and marketers in a bit of a pickle don’t you think?

-Consumers want more personalised marketing, but refuse to give out the contact information needed!
+Consumers want more personalized marketing, but refuse to give out the contact information needed!
 Frustrating, right?

 Well, here’s the thing.
-The key power of interactive content is that it provides your clients valuable experiences through its instant and personalised feedback and your clients seek it out.
-The personality quiz satisfies people’s curiosity about themselves and informs the marketer about client’s preferences, likes and dislikes.
+The key power of interactive content is that it provides your clients valuable experiences through its instant and personalized feedback and your clients seek it out.
+For instance, the personality quiz satisfies people’s curiosity about themselves and informs the marketer about the client’s preferences and likes but also dislikes.
 The educational quiz educates clients about something they want to know more about and tells the marketer about people’s gaps in knowledge.

 Draft your lead-nurturing content

-You can start with drafting four different e-mails tailored to each personality, category, or score that your lead-quiz provided.
+You can start by drafting four different e-mails tailored to each personality, category, or score that your lead quizzes provided.